-JéWana Grier-McEachin(ABIPA) and Kathey Avery,BSN(IFPHA) are both fellow alumni in the respective Robert Woods Johnson Foundation Leadership Programs.
-These opportunities elevated ABIPA’s ability to make an impact on health equity issues through research locally and regionally.
+Our Executive Director, JéWana Grier-McEachin(ABIPA) is a fellow alumna of one of Robert Woods Johnson Foundation’s Leadership Programs.
+This opportunities elevated ABIPA’s ability to make an impact on health equity issues through research locally and regionally.

 Interdisciplinary Research Leaders